Orkogithub/nutanix-cluster-info/readme.md

 python nutanix-cluster-info.py
 ```

+## Script Testing

+There are two small sections that load the cluster details from on-disk JSON files - both sections are commented out, by default.
+These have been left in the script intentionally, for testing purposes.

 ## Custom Templates

 Included with this script should be a file called 'template.html'.

 This is an HTML5 document containing a sample layout that can be used with this script.
 If you want to modify the generated PDF's content or layout, edit template.html to suit your requirements.

+Please note the included 'template.html' file includes CSS styles that implement the 'Gotham Rounded Book' font - this is simply to demonstrate usage of custom TrueType fonts (supported by xhtml2pdf library).
+Gotham Rounded Book isn't a free font so please feel free to modify template.html if you don't have this font available.

 _Please make sure the file is still called 'template.html' when you are finished._